zahrabakhshalizadeh/maryrosecook.com/_posts/2016-08-19-responding-to-a-students-request-for-help.md

 * To set the student's expectations, name the skill I'm going to help them train.
 Suggest they employ the skill to solve the problem.
 Name the skill at the end of the session to help them remember to use it.

-* Figure out how much to scaffold the skill.
+* Figure out how [open](#open-process-vs-closed) the process should be.
 Maybe the first time that I suggest diagramming, I'll need to walk the student through it.
-But, in the future, I should be able to reduce the scaffolding.
+But, in the future, I should be able to give less detailed support.

 #### Identify and train a developer behaviour